How To Disable Cookies on Firefox: Windows, Mac, Android, and iOS

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 If you’re one of those people looking for an anonymous browsing experience, you'll want to consider removing cookies from your browser.
-Keep reading to learn how to disable cookies on Mozilla Firefox, as well as how to block cookies with the best ad blockers and VPNs.
+Keep reading to learn how to disable cookies on Mozilla Firefox, as well as how to block cookies with the best ad blockers.

 In this article